Betty S. King, Extension Specialist in Rural Economic Development

 Steven S. Vickner, Assistant Professor in Agricultural Economics

-This publication describes the trends in consumption, nutrition, health, lifestyle, and marketing for the fats, oils, and sweets sector of the agricultural economy.
-This publication is part of a series that seeks to integrate the consumer aspects of food and agriculture in an effort to help Kentucky agribusinesses.
+This publication describes the trends in consumption, nutrition, health, lifestyle, and marketing for the dairy sector of the agricultural economy.
+This publication is part of a series that seeks to integrate the consumer aspects of food and agriculture in an effort to help Kentucky dairy farmers.
 Each publication is organized around the USDA's Food Guide Pyramid.
 The series is designed to bridge gaps in understanding about the economics of food consumption, health and lifestyle trends, and food production and to provide a resource for food marketing efforts.
 The following information should be helpful for farmers who want to better understand consumers and their consumption patterns.
 Consumers may gain a better understanding of the nutritional implications of their diet.

-Which fats, oils, and sweets do consumers purchase?
-Figure 1 shows the trends in domestic per capita consumption (in pounds) for fats and oils from 1970 to 1995.
-These data are based on the disappearance1 of the fats and oils supply, rather than actual consumption.
+Which dairy products do consumers purchase?
+Figure 1 shows the trends in domestic per capita consumption for various beverage milk products from 1970 to 1995.
+These data are based on the disappearance1of the dairy supply, rather than actual dairy consumption data.
 Generally, disappearance data overestimate consumption.
-However, by keeping track of disappearance trends over time, researchers can determine relative changes in fats and oils consumed.
+However, by keeping track of disappearance trends over time, researchers can determine relative changes in dairy products consumed.

 The food choices we make within our food and agricultural system impact our local, state, and national economy, the environment, and the well-being of our communities, as well as our own personal health.
 Here are some practical things you can do:

 Learn more about your community food system and the origins of your food purchases.
-Determine if your neighborhood food stores and restaurants use and sell Kentucky farm products.
-Read food labels for health and nutrition information.
+Determine if your neighborhood restaurants and grocery stores use and sell Kentucky dairy products.
+Read food labels for health and nutrition.

-Establish a local farmers' market.
-Work with your local Cooperative Extension Service office or chamber of commerce to promote local agricultural educational and economic development activities.
+Work with your local Cooperative Extension Service office or chamber of commerce to promote local agricultural educational and agricultural economic development activities.